 P.L.A.R

-You may have mastered knowledge and skills equivalent to the standards of particular university-level courses through work experience, independent study, seminars and workshops, community activities and non-degree courses.
-It is important to understand that credit for prior learning is awarded based on verified knowledge and skills, not just on experience.
+You may have mastered knowledge and skills equivalent to the standards of specific university-level courses through work experience, independent study, seminars, workshops, community activities, and non-degree courses.
+However, it’s important to understand that credit for prior learning is awarded based on verified knowledge and skills, not solely on experience.

 Extremely History of Prior Learning Assessment